Suped

 What to check beyond volume

 Yahoo deferrals often start with volume, but the root cause sits elsewhere.
-I check collection quality, consent clarity, flow behavior, authentication, and content identifiers.
+Check collection quality, consent clarity, flow behavior, authentication, and content identifiers.
 A sender can have stable total volume for a year and still trigger Yahoo if the Yahoo portion of the list has aged, a form is abused, or one flow sends mail people did not expect.

 Likely sending causes